$534m support for Vic virus-hit businesses

-More than 80,000 Victorian businesses hurt by the state’s second coronavirus lockdown can apply for $5000 cash grants.
+The Victorian economy could take up to three years to recover from the coronavirus pandemic and subsequent lockdowns, the state’s treasurer has warned.

-Treasurer Tim Pallas unveiled a $534 million support package on Friday, including the cash grants for businesses affected by the six-week lockdown of metropolitan Melbourne and the Mitchell Shire.
+Treasurer Tim Pallas unveiled a $534 million support package on Friday, including $5000 cash grants for businesses affected by the six-week lockdown of metropolitan Melbourne and the Mitchell Shire.

+He said there will be “literally billions of dollars written off the expected size of the Victorian economy” due to the second wave of coronavirus currently battering the state.

+The treasurer anticipates the June quarter will finish 14 per cent below previous government estimates, with unemployment to peak at 11 per cent.

 The package also includes $30 million for the hospitality industry, $20 million for a fund for businesses in the Melbourne CBD, and $40 million for regional tourism businesses to cover the cost of refunds.

-Some $6 million will also go to mental health support for business owners.
+Some $6 million will go to mental health support for business owners.
+A $10 million mentoring program will also be set up, pairing small business operators with experienced professionals.

 “For the pain, for the hardship that people have to endure, I want to be very clear that the government apologises to Victorians for it.”